PaulleDemon/AWS-deployment/deploying_django.md

 > Note you can choose to add a file called `.ebignore` in which you can type in all the files and folders that you don't want to be uploaded when using the command-line interface to upload.
 If you have `.gitignore` you won't require `.ebignore`, but if you do add `.ebignore` your `.gitignore` won't be read and only the files and directories specified in `.ebignore` will be ignored.

 ## 1. Creating an application using the AWS console.
-This is one of the easiest ways to set up your Django project and run it.
+This is one of the easiest way to set your Django project up and running.

 Go to AWS console and search for ElasticBeanstalk: